Self-employed income protection

 What else should I consider when comparing income protection insurance for self-employed people?

-With income protection cover, your insurance provider will assess if you’re able to work if you make a claim.
-They’ll base their decision on the definition of being ‘fit to work’ detailed in your policy.
-The terms of your income protection cover and the procedures used to assess your capacity to work can vary greatly among insurance providers.
-That’s why you should check the details of any policy carefully before you buy.
+With self-employed income protection cover, your insurance provider will want to assess your ability to work if you make a claim.
+They’ll base their decision on their definition of being ‘fit to work’, which is detailed in your policy.

 What other insurance policies should self-employed people consider?